cagov/hub.innovation.ca.gov/docs/pages/customer-experience/principle.md

 <div class="blockquote-container">
   <div class="blockquote-body">
     <div class="blockquote-content">
-      Maze has a guide on [building a research strategy that aligns with business goals]([/product-management/product-approach-principles/](https://maze.co/guides/ux-research/ux-research-strategy/)).
+      Maze has a guide on <a href="https://maze.co/guides/ux-research/ux-research-strategy/">building a research strategy that aligns with business goals</a>.
     </div>
   </div>
 </div>